poviolabs/ecs-deploy-cli/README.md

 # Build a new image from the current git commit and build target push to ECR
 yarn ecs-deploy build ${target} --stage my-stage

+# Push an existing image to ECR (tag of image needs to be the same as RELEASE or the git commit hash )
+# yarn ecs-deploy push ${target} --stage my-stage

 # Deploy the task definition to ECS
 yarn ecs-deploy deploy --stage my-stage